ValentynJK/nasa-api-project/notes.md

 * it is better to declare `controller` using `function` key word, so Node error handler could point on named function in case of code break;
 * always add response status via `res.status(200/400)` before response itself;
 * it recommended to `return` response, so there is **only one** response in controller (not common pattern but good idea);
+* common practice not to over complicate controller with data transformation, try to leave it in `model`

 ## Models
 * piece of code to work with the raw data??